BU-IE-582/fall20-TahaBayaz/index.md

 ## Homework 2

-You can find the homework from this [link](Homework/HW2/PCA-uWaveGestureLibrary.html)
+You can find the homework from this [R](Homework/HW2/PCA-uWaveGestureLibrary-R.html) / [Python](Homework/HW2/PCA-uWaveGestureLibrary-Python.html)

 ## Homework 3

-You can find the homework from this [link](Homework/HW3/ELECTRICITY-CONSUMPTION-FORECAST.html)
+You can find the homework from this [R](Homework/HW3/Electricity Consumption Forecast R.html) / [Python](Homework/HW3/Electricity Consumption Forecast Python.html)